Last Updated on July 28, 2022

-That’s why I decided to share my all-time favorite butts and guts workout routine with you today.
-It’s been my go-to routine lately because it’s quick, easy, and works.
-Every time I’m feeling fluffy in my abs and butt I always come back to these core and glute exercises.
+Today I’m sharing my all-time favorite butts and guts workout routine with you.
+It’s been my go-to routine lately every time I’m feeling fluffy in my abs and like my butt needs a boost.
+I always come back to the core and glute exercises in this butts and guts routine.
 My clients love them, too!

 Butts and Guts Workout